 REFRIGERANT (FREON): The liquid used to absorb and transfer heat from one part of the outdoor unit and the indoor unit.

 REFRIGERANT LINES (LINE SET): Copper lines used to transfer the refrigerant between the outdoor unit and the indoor unit.

-RETURN SYSTEM: An assembly of connected ducts, air passages, or plenums and fittings through which air from the spaces to be conditioned is conducted back to the heat exchanger.
+RETURN SYSTEM: An assembly of connected ducts, air passages or plenums, and fittings through which air from the spaces to be conditioned is conducted back to the heat exchanger.

 THERMOSTAT: A temperature measuring device used to control the operation of home comfort systems to maintain a comfortable temperature within the house.
-Programmable thermostats allow you to program different temperatures for different times of the day.
+Programmable thermostats allow you to program different temperatures at different times of the day.

 UPFLOW: A term used to describe the direction of airflow through a furnace.
 An upflow furnace takes return air from the bottom, heats it, and then delivers the warm air from the top.